Boards and Committies

 The "Shoreline Revitalization Committee" was established in 1986 to review and discuss issues and proposed projects involving the Lake Erie waterfront area of the Town of Hamburg.
 The committee also serves as the advisory body for overseeing the Town's Local Waterfront Revitalization Program.
 The committee members are appointed annually by the Town Board, and are comprised of concerned citizens representing different areas of the Town's waterfront, and having varied backgrounds and professions.
 The committee usually has 4 to 6 evening meetings during the year.
 The Town Engineering Department assists the committee members in providing technical guidance and updates on the status of proposed and ongoing projects in the waterfront area.

 The "Domestic Violence Board" is comprised of Hamburg citizens, men and women, interested in the issue of domestic violence and how it affects the community.
 Board members volunteer their time and expertise in support of the town's Domestic Violence Office for the purpose of raising awareness and funds for the clients the office serves.
-The coordination of the annual domestic violence fundraising luncheon that honors survivors of abuse is a central responsibility as well.
 Meetings are typically held the third Wednesday of every month.
 Anyone who's interested in the cause is welcome to apply.
 Your compassion, know how, and support can help break the cycle of violence.
 If interested, please forward your information to the town supervisor's office.

 The "Rejuvenation Committee" is a volunteer committee of the Town of Hamburg government dedicated to improving the aesthetics and quality of life for our residents and our motto is "Working today for a better Hamburg tomorrow."
 The Rejuvenation Project works to promote projects designed to enhance the appearance and character in Hamburg.
 This committee was formed in 1994 by former Councilwoman Kathy Hochul to replace the Beautification Committee.
 Members of this committee are volunteers from the Villages of Hamburg and Blasdell, the business community and residents from different areas of the Town that meet once a month.